History of workplace health and Safety

-The Factory Act applied to all textile mills and factories employing three or more apprentices or twenty employees and required factories to;
+The Factory Act applied to all textile mills and factories employing three or more apprentices or twenty employees.
+The Act required factories to;

-- Have sufficient windows and opening for ventilation
+- Have sufficient windows and openings for ventilation

 - Be cleaned at least twice yearly with quicklime and water